George W. Fithian

-He served as prosecuting attorney of Jasper County 1876-1884.
+He served as prosecuting attorney of Jasper County between 1876 and 1884.

-Fithian was elected as a Democrat to the Fifty-first, Fifty-second, and Fifty-third Congresses (March 4, 1889 – March 3, 1895).

-He served as chairman of the Committee on Merchant Marine and Fisheries (Fifty-third Congress).

-He was an unsuccessful candidate for reelection in 1894 to the Fifty-fourth Congress.
+Fithian was elected as a Democrat to the 51st, 52nd, and 53rd Congresses (March 4, 1889 – March 3, 1895); in the 53rd Congress, he served as chairman of the Committee on Merchant Marine and Fisheries.
+He was an unsuccessful candidate for reelection in 1894 to the 54th Congress.

-Railroad and warehouse commissioner of Illinois 1895-1897.
+Railroad and warehouse commissioner of Illinois from 1895 to 1897.

-He resumed the practice of law and engaged in agricultural pursuits and stock raising in Newton, Illinois.
+He resumed the practice of law and engaged in agricultural pursuits and stock raising in Newton.

 He was also the owner of an extensive cotton plantation near Falcon, Mississippi.

-He died in Memphis, Tennessee, January 21, 1921.

-He was interred in Riverside Cemetery, Newton, Illinois.
+He died in Memphis, Tennessee on January 21, 1921, and was interred in Riverside Cemetery in Newton.